peremartra/Large-Language-Model-Notebooks-Course/6-PRUNING/readme.md

 </table>

 # Pruning Techniques for Large Language Models
+**This section is still under construction.
+The goal is to build a curriculum that will take us from the most simple pruning techniques to creating a model using the same techniques employed by leading companies in the field, such as Microsoft, Google, Nvidia, or OpenAI, to build their models.**

 Pruning is a crucial optimization technique in machine learning, particularly for large language models (LLMs).
 It involves reducing the size and complexity of a model by eliminating less important components—such as neurons, layers, or weights, while maintaining most of the model’s performance.
 Pruning helps to make models more efficient, reducing their computational and memory requirements, which is especially important when deploying models on resource-constrained environments like mobile devices or edge servers.